-13) "Speedup in quantum computation is associated with attenuation of processing probability", by Karl Svozil, available as hep-th/9412046.
+13) Karl Svozil, "Speedup in quantum computation is associated with attenuation of processing probability", available as hep-th/9412046.

 The subject of quantum computation has become more lively recently.
 I haven't had time to look at this paper, but quoting the abstract: